 Western Pennsylvania’s geographic location is susceptible to the effects of bad weather.
 There is a joke in Pennsylvania: there are two seasons—winter and construction.
 All the snow, ice, and rain common to the area certainly has an impact on the roads, causing reduced traction for every type of vehicle.

 Bad weather could lead to a serious auto accident, especially for large commercial trucks.
-If you are injured in such a collision, a Western PA truck accidents involving bad weather lawyer could help you pursue compensation.
+If you are injured in such a collision, a Western PA truck accident lawyer could help you pursue compensation.
 A dedicated truck accident lawyer could also help to explain your rights and legal options.

 Some warning signs that a driver might notice before a weather-related truck accident include signs of disturbances on the roadway, including snow, ice, wetness, leaves, or other hazards.
 One must also be mindful of the temperature, particularly when it is around the freezing mark of 32 degrees, because water turns into ice.